junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 Secure Socket options #XSOCKETOPT
 =================================

-The ``#XSSOCKETOPT`` command allows to set secure socket options.
+The ``#XSSOCKETOPT`` command allows you to set secure socket options.

 Set command
 -----------

-The set command allows to set secure socket options.
+The set command allows you to set secure socket options.

 Syntax
 ~~~~~~